Mooshay105/The-Miners-Kitchen/README.md

 # The Miners Kitchen

-## NOTE WE ARE STILL IN DEVELOPMENT.
+## NOTE WE ARE WAITING TO APPROVAL

 The Source Code for the Miners Kitchen Website